michael-collins/3d-modeling-rendering-animation-fa19--oer/about/index.md

 title: About
 comments: false
 ---
-This project serves as an OER repository experiement and is under active development.
+This OER course was created by Michael Collins and is active development and revision.